Film E&O Insurance Clearance Procedures for Producers - Part 3 of 3

-- Shooting script and rough cuts should be checked, if possible, to assure compliance with all of the above.
-During photography, persons might be photographed on location dialogue added or other matter included which was not originally contemplated.
+- Shooting script and rough cuts should be checked, if possible, to assure compliance.
+During photography, persons might be photographed on location, dialogue added or other matter included which was not originally contemplated.

-- If the intent is to use the Production on Videotapes, Videocassettes, Videodiscs or other technology, rights to manufacture, distribute and release the Production must be obtained, including the above rights, from all writers, directors, actors, musicians, composers and others, connected to the work, including proprietors of underlying materials.
+- If the intent is to use the production on video or other technology, rights to manufacture, distribute and release the production must be obtained, including the above rights, from all writers, directors, actors, musicians, composers and others, connected to the work, including proprietors of underlying materials.